Have kite, will surf! Get your kitesurfing overdose in the windy Quirimbas

 Kitesurfing is a relatively ‘new’ sport in Mozambique and the best place to be for this trend is the Quirimbas Archipelago north of Pemba.
 There is no reason why kite surfers cannot do their thing on Ibo Island, as long as the wind is right.

 Kite surfers talk about their two main seasons: the rainy season is when the Kasi Kasi, or north-easterly trade winds, blow.
 When it rains in short, sharp bursts, the winds stop.
-So during the months of November to March, the wind is an average 14 to 22 knots and rarely gusty.
+So during the months of November to March, the wind is an average of 14 to 22 knots and rarely gusty.
 The swells are regular and unvarying unless a cyclone is brewing and they grow into massive waves – during January and February.

 Cusi winds, fast rides

-The big kitesurfing season is when the big winds blow during April to September.
+The big kitesurfing season is when the big winds blow from April to September.
 These south-easterly trade winds, or Cusi, average 20 knots and there is no associated rain or cyclones; the swells remain constant.

 When the winds stop completely for 2 to 3 days at a time, kite surfing fanatics are forced to take a break and try fishing or diving instead!